The holiday season is here! As you prepare for the holiday season, we want to help you keep unwelcome guests from attending your family celebrations.

 So, when you enter these spaces throughout the holidays, please keep an eye out for any unusual activity.

-Our biggest culprits of chewing are rodents: mice, rats, and squirrels.
+Our biggest culprits of gnaw are rodents: mice, rats, and squirrels.
 Because their incisors constantly grow, they need to constantly chew to maintain their length.
-It is common for animals to chew on boxes, stored items, wires, pipes and rafters.
-Please keep in mind that rodents can chew through material like metal and bricks.

 Is that poop fresh?